APherwani/APherwani/README.md

 ## Hi there 👋
-### My name is Arjun Pherwani and thank you for stumbling to my corner of GitHub.
+### My name is Arjun Pherwani and thank you for checking this out.
 Here's a little about me:

 - I'm currently working on [VISIONome](https://github.com/Visionome/frontend).
 - I'm currently learning: